A branching particle system as a model of semipushed fronts: Introduction

 \subsection{Comparison with results on fluctuating fronts}

 In the particle system, we say that the pulled regime corresponds to $\rho\in\left[1,\rho_1\right)$, the weakly pushed regime to $\rho\in(\rho_1,\rho_2)$ and the fully pushed regime to $\rho>\rho_2$.
 From a biological standpoint, the process $N_t$ is related to \emph{the number of descendants left by the early founders} mentioned in \cite{Birzu:2020up}.
 Moreover, CSBPs can be seen as scaling limits of Galton-Watson processes, with associated genealogical structures \cite{berestycki2009recent}.
-In this sense, the convergence results stated in Theorem \ref{semipushedfr} and in the two conjectures are consistent with the observations on the genealogical trees made in \cite{Birzu:2020up}: in the pulled regime, the genealogy of the particles at the tip of the front is the one of a population undergoing selection, that is a Bolthausen--Sznitman coalescent.
-We know since the work of \cite{bertoin2000bolthausen} that it is precisely the genealogy associated with Neveu's CSBP.
-Similarly, we know that the genealogy associated to the $\alpha$-stable process and the Feller diffusion are respectively the Beta$(2-\alpha,\alpha)$-coalescent and Kingman's coalescent \cite{Birkner2005}.
-Again, this is exactly what is observed \cite{Birzu:2020up} on the genealogical structures of their model.
+In this sense, the convergence results stated in Theorem \ref{semipushedfr} and in the two conjectures are consistent with the observations on the genealogical trees made in \cite{Birzu:2020up}.
+In the pulled regime, the genealogy of the particles at the tip of the front is the one of a population undergoing selection, that is a Bolthausen--Sznitman coalescent.
+We know since the work of Bertoin and Le Gall \cite{bertoin2000bolthausen} that it is precisely the genealogy associated with Neveu's CSBP.
+Similarly, we know that the genealogy associated to the $\alpha$-stable CSBP and the Feller diffusion are respectively the Beta$(2-\alpha,\alpha)$-coalescent and Kingman's coalescent \cite{Birkner2005}.
+Again, this is exactly what is observed in \cite{Birzu:2020up}.

-Besides, note that the transitions between the three regimes occur at the same critical values of $\mu$ and $v$ (recall from Section \ref{sec:relatedmodel} that $v$ refers to the asymptotic spreading speed of the solutions of Equation (\ref{limit:PDEh})).
-Indeed, consider Equation \eqref{eq:FKPPhall} with $r=\frac{1}{2}$.
-Therefore, $c_0=1$ and the invasion speed $v$ is given by \cite{Hadeler:1975uk}
+Moreover, note that the transitions between the three regimes occur at the same critical values of $\mu$ and $v$ (recall from Section \ref{sec:relatedmodel} that $v$ refers to the asymptotic spreading speed of the solutions of Equation (\ref{limit:PDEh})).
+Indeed, consider Equation \eqref{eq:FKPPhall} with $r_0=\frac{1}{2}$.
+Therefore $c_0=1$ and the invasion speed $v$ is given by \cite{Hadeler:1975uk}

 In the particle system, note that the drift is also equal to $1$ in the pulled regime (see Equation \eqref{defmu1}).
-In both cases, the definition of the transition between the pushed and the pulled regime happens when the propagation speed, $\mu$ or $v$, becomes larger than $1$, that is when $\rho>1+\frac{\pi^2}{4}$ in the particle system and $B> 2$ in the noisy FKPP Equation (\ref{limit:PDEh}).
+In both cases, the transition between the pushed and the pulled regimes happens when the propagation speed, $\mu$ or $v$, becomes larger than $1$, that is when $\rho>1+\frac{\pi^2}{4}$ in the particle system and $B> 2$ in the noisy FKPP Equation (\ref{limit:PDEh}).
 Similarly, the transition between weakly and fully pushed waves occurs for the same critical value of the invasion speed.
-Following \cite{Birzu2018}, consider $\tilde{\alpha}$ such that (see \cite[Equation (8)]{Birzu2018})
+Following \cite{Birzu2018}, consider $\tilde{\alpha}$ such that (see \cite{Birzu2018}, Equation (8))